XCSoar/XCSoar/XCSoarV4-README.txt

 - Bring up menu with double click on map window
 - Can fly in simulator mode by dragging on screen
 - Improved colour selector now displays currently chosen colours
+- Added calculation of glider heading from bearing and wind

 Bug fixes and code improvements
 - Sound files are now in the code as resources, so no need for Audio directory